-Amid a flurry of December immigration tweaks, the Department of Home Affairs reminded would-be Work and Holiday makers that 16 December 2025 is the final day to lodge pre-applications under the current Subclass 462 settings.
-The notice, flagged in an immigration round-up published on 1 December, applies to several capped nationalities whose annual quotas are nearly exhausted.
+Amid a flurry of December immigration tweaks, the Department of Home Affairs reminded would-be Work and Holiday makers that 16 December 2025 is the final day to lodge pre-applications for countries participating in the Subclass 462 ballot process.
+The notice, flagged in an immigration round-up published on 1 December, applies to China, India and Vietnam — the only nationalities using the ballot system.
+Their annual caps are typically exhausted quickly under the current allocation rules.
+Indonesia is not part of the ballot and continues to use a standard first-come, first-served quota system.

-After 16 December, applicants from countries such as Vietnam, Indonesia and China will need to await the 2026 program year – or potentially face new eligibility criteria as the government reviews health-insurance and regional-work requirements.
-Travel agents report a 40 per cent spike in enquiries since last week’s reminder, while backpacker-hostel operators are bracing for a January lull if quotas lapse before seasonal farm-work demand peaks.
+After 16 December, applicants from ballot countries (China, India and Vietnam) will need to await the 2026 program year – or potentially face new eligibility criteria as the government reviews health-insurance and regional-work requirements.
+Travel agents report a 40 per cent spike in enquiries since last week’s reminder, while backpacker-hostel operators are bracing for a January lull if ballot allocations lapse before seasonal farm-work demand peaks.

 For employers in agriculture, hospitality and tourism who rely on the Subclass 462 cohort, the timing is awkward: many will be scrambling to secure labour for the Christmas harvest and summer holiday rush.
 Mobility advisers suggest businesses cross-check status via VEVO before issuing contracts and consider short-term alternatives such as the Seasonal Worker Programme or the impending Pacific Engagement Visa ballot.